craigl33/knowledge-database/Conda-Cheat-Sheet.md

 ## Update conda

-Conda is installed from the Software Center with an very outdated version.
-Updating this to the latest version can be a bit tricky the first time, since many depencency conflicts have to be resolved.
-The normal update all commands, do not solve them then might just do not update anything at all.
+There was sometimes the problem that Conda in the Software Center was a very old version (from 07/2020 or 4.8.3).
+It was possible to update this yourself, but it could lead to many dependency conflicts that Conda itself could not solve.
+Before you try this (described below), first write to IT to see if they can provide a new version for you.
+For some reason this happens on a per user basis.

-To solve this specify the version number of conda to update to.
-Checkout the latest version number in the [conda changelog](https://github.com/rise-iea/knowledge-database/edit/main/Conda-Cheat-Sheet.md) and then run the steps below.
+If you need to update conda yourself (better to solve that with IT), specify the version number of conda to update to.
+Checkout the latest version number in the [conda changelog](https://docs.conda.io/projects/conda/en/latest/release-notes.html) and then run the steps below.
 If errors occur, first run the commands in the troubleshooting section below.
 If this still not works, check your current version with `conda -V` and try to update step by step with version numbers which are not too far apart.
 On a yearly basis should be fine.
 Do this until you reach the latest version.

     conda install -n base conda==<version_number>
     conda update -n base --all

 When you reached the latest version, the next updates form here should be fine.
 This is just an issue with the very old version from the Software Center.
-Right now the version 4.8.3 is installed.

 ### Update environment packages